vf04/homework/hw01/README.md

 Compare the two designs with respect to Extensibility.
 Consider multiple scenarios where you want to

-a. add new classes and make them "Showable",
+1. add new classes and make them "Showable",
-b. make existing classes "Showable",
+2. make existing classes "Showable",
-c. adding a second, different implementation of `Showable` for some classes.
+3. adding a second, different implementation of `Showable` for some classes.